 Our approach

+The App enables you to track personal data and the My Journey functionality helps you reflect on the data you have collected and spot patterns.
+When you use these features of the App none of your personal data leaves your phone and none of it is visible to anybody else.
+The app also provides an optional Community forum where you can ask questions and have discussions with other people living with HIV.
+In order to use this forum we have to securely store in the cloud the data that you share on the forum with your peers, such as posts and questions.
+We refer to these as ‘community data’.
+We will only do this if you give your consent.
+We also ask for your consent to collect anonymous data about how you use the App, known as ‘analytics data’, in order to improve user experience.

-If you consent to us collecting analytics data or community data then we will only process these data in ways that you would reasonably expect:
+If you consent to us collecting either analytics data or to store community data then we will only process these data in ways that you would reasonably expect:

-a. anonymous analytics data will be processed to investigate how different users use the app in order to help us improve the app
+a. anonymous analytics data will be processed to investigate how different users use the App in order to help us improve its design.

 b. community posts and other data will not be analysed and only stored in the cloud in order to facilitate community data sharing